tiagoboeing/nodejs-github-actions/README.md

 ### I don't want to publish to NPM

-Remove the steps on workflow files.
-Then go to `.release-it.json` and set the property `npm.publish` to `false`:
+When using Docker + NPM, NPM is responsible by changing `version` inside `package.json`.
+If you don't planning to use NPM anymore, then go to `.release-it.json` and set the property `npm.publish` to `false`:

 ```json
 {